OVERVIEW AND PHYSIOLOGY OF THE URINARY SYSTEM

-The kidneys lie posteriorly, partially under the 11th and 12th ribs and lateral to L1–4 (Fig. 9-2).
-They are enclosed in a tight capsule and lie retroperitoneally, surrounded by Gerota fascia.
-The ureters course retroperitoneally descending over the psoas muscle and into the pelvis where they first run laterally and then anteriorly to enter the inferior portion of the bladder on either side of the midline.
-The bladder lies anteriorly in the pelvis behind and below the symphysis pubis.
-The urethra exits the bladder through the urogenital diaphragm formed by pelvic floor muscles to enter the male prostate and penis or the female perineum.
-In males, the proximal urethra is surrounded by the prostate gland and receives secretions from the prostate and seminal vesicles.
-The female urethra is quite short.
-Only the urethral meatus is visible on physical examination and normally the deeper structures cannot be identified by palpation.
+The kidneys lie posteriorly partially under the 11th and 12th ribs lateral to L1–4 (Fig. 9-2).
+They lie retroperitoneally enclosed in a tight capsule and surrounded by Gerota fascia.
+The ureters descend in the retroperitoneum over the psoas muscle and into the pelvis running laterally and then anteriorly to enter the bladder inferiorly on either side of the midline.
+The bladder lies behind and below the symphysis pubis in the anterior pelvis.
+The urethra exits the bladder through the urogenital diaphragm formed by pelvic floor muscles, entering the male prostate and penis or the female perineum.
+The male’s proximal urethra is surrounded by the prostate gland and receives secretions from the prostate and seminal vesicles.
+The perineal portion of the female urethra is quite short.
+The urethral meatus is visible on inspection and the prostate is palpable during rectal exam.
+The other normal structures cannot be identified by physical exam.

 See also The Abdomen, Chapter 9; The Female Genitalia and Reproductive System, Chapter 11; and The Male Genitalia and Reproductive System, Chapter 12.

 See Abdominal Pain, Acute abdominal pain and ureteral colic.
 Vigorous contraction of ureteral smooth muscle against an obstruction is intensely painful.
 Obstructing stones in the renal pelvis, ureter, or bladder produce waves of severe acute pain, ureteral colic.
 The pain’s location varies with the site of obstruction.
 Obstruction at the renal pelvis gives flank and upper abdominal pain.
 Ureteral ...